dvarela1435/Amazon_Vine_Analysis/README.md

 ## Summary:

 With this dataset, there doesn't seem to be a positivity bias for reviews in the Vine program.
 Only a third of the reviews were rated 5-star.
+Compared to the non-Vine users, a little more than half of the non-vine users gave the product a 5-star review.
+This could mean that the vine user put more effort and thought process into the review, which gives them a more honest review compared to the non-vine users.

-This doesn't necessarily mean that only 5-stars reviews are positive.
-This could be expanded to include reviews that are 4-star reviews.
-If 4-stars were included in this review, then it could increase the percentage of 38.2% to a higher amount.
+This analysis only uses 5-star reviews as positive reviews.
+This could be expanded to include reviews that are 4-star reviews, which are sometimes considered as a positive reviews.
+If this is the case, the 38.2% would increase higher, which could make this into a positivity bias.